andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 Say you're building an espionage game, and the goal is to get from point A to point B without alerting any guards.
 A key mechanic of the game is finding hiding places, and ensuring guards don't see you.

-A naïve approach would be to check a radius around each NPC and determine if the player is hidden from the NPC somehow (in a box, maybe).
+A naive approach would be to check a radius around each NPC and determine if the player is hidden from the NPC somehow (in a box, maybe).
 This approach would generally work, though after adding several new items or mechanics, maintaining how NPCs determine player visibility would become complex.
 Beyond that, using a simple radius-based approach eliminates the ability to work with mechanics like sneaking up behind NPCs.
 This is merely scratching the surface of problems with this approach.
 Consider:

 - What if there is an obstacle between the player and the NPC?
 Does the NPC open fire?
 What if the obstacle is another NPC?
 - What if you'd like to add reflective surfaces as a feature, which NPCs could use to spot the player?